 - Get employees in the habit of participating and sharing content in a timely manner

-1) Job Openings and Company Culture Highlights
+1) Job Openings

 The average cost for a company fill an empty position is $4,000.
 Between job boards, recruiters, consultants and more, hiring a new employee is an expensive endeavor.
 Your employees present an opportunity to share an open position without having to spring for that paid Indeed campaign.
 Further, 47% of referral hires say they have greater job satisfaction and stay longer with the company, meaning less turnover and less need (and cost) to hire.